drvinceknight/Nashpy/docs/contributing/how-to/how-to-write-a-docstring/index.rst

 How to write a docstring
 ========================

-All functionality needs have a documentation string (`docstrings
+All functionality needs to have a documentation string (`docstrings
 <https://www.python.org/dev/peps/pep-0257/>`_).
 The convention used in Nashpy is
 to follow `Numpy's docstring convention
 <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_::